 While ground sensors are typically handheld or mounted on tractors and combine harvesters, aerial sensors involve the use of drones that are capable of capturing data about the field within a limited radius.
 Satellite sensors provide the most extensive and detailed coverage of large masses of land without any limitation in terms of size or historical depth of information.
 The combined insights gathered from all these sources help the stakeholders in the agri-ecosystem take more informed and well-timed decisions regarding their crops.

 How does remote sensing impact different aspects of cultivation and enable smarter farming decisions?

 Knowing what to plant and determining the right time to harvest

 With remote sensing, farmers have access to complete information about ideal environmental and weather conditions well into the future, helping them to plan their cultivation cycle better.
-The predictive nature of the smart farming technology helps in zeroing in on the perfect time to plant the crop under the given conditions and also provides valuable information right from sowing to harvest.
+The predictive nature of smart farming technology helps in zeroing in on the perfect time to plant the crop under the given conditions and also provides valuable information right from sowing to harvest.

 Soil mapping and forecasting irrigation needs

 Soil mapping is also an important factor in estimating the soil health and moisture data in a given plot of land.
 It can help identify the ideal crop and its variety to cultivate in the region, and the level of moisture it would require throughout different stages of growth.
 As a result of this, it also helps in planning the irrigation needs well in advance based on the weather forecast.

 Assessing crop health across stages and accurate yield prediction